Viking Star Ship Review

 Overview Of Viking Star

-Currently under construction at the Fincantieri shipyards near Venice, Italy, Viking Star will be unlike any other premium cruise ship.
-Viking is actively targeting the same sort of folks who might sail with lines like Azamara Club Cruises, Celebrity Cruises, Holland America Line and Oceania Cruises, yet Viking Ocean Cruises plans to offer guests a completely different ship — and an innovative onboard product.
+With Viking Star, Viking is actively targeting the same sort of folks who might sail with lines like Azamara Club Cruises, Celebrity Cruises, Holland America Line and Oceania Cruises, yet Viking Ocean Cruises offers guests a completely different ship — and an innovative onboard product.

-For starters, the ship: It will feature a glass-backed infinity pool, a two-story forward-facing observation lounge, and all-balcony accommodations.
-These are just a handful of the features that will set the 928-guest Viking Star apart from her competitors, not to mention sleek, nautical styling that Torstein Hagen himself was quick to point out during the launch of the new cruise line at the Beverly Hilton hotel in Los Angeles this past March.
+For starters, the ship: Viking Star features a glass-backed infinity pool, a two-story forward-facing observation lounge and all-balcony accommodations.
+These are just a handful of the features that set the 930-guest Viking Star apart from her competitors, not to mention sleek, nautical styling that Torstein Hagen himself was quick to point out during the launch of the new cruise line at the Beverly Hilton hotel in Los Angeles in March of 2013.

 Viking’s onboard program is equally impressive: One complimentary shore excursion in each port.
-Complimentary beverages, including wines and beers.
+Complimentary beverages, including wines and beers with lunch and dinner.
 Complimentary wi-fi internet access.
 Real king-sized beds.
 No charges for dining in specialty restaurants.

-And Viking is planning to offer its cruises at a lower cost than its competitors when the company begins service in 2015.
+And Viking offer its cruises at a lower cost than its competitors.

 Dining On Viking Star

 Viking Star’s main dining room is called The Restaurant, featuring local specialties alongside classic American fare.
-Much of the food will be based on the itinerary being operated, such as Venetian risotto on sailings from Venice, or perhaps a traditional Turkish meze as Viking Star sails the Bosphorus.
+Much of the food is based on the itinerary being operated, such as Venetian risotto on sailings from Venice, or perhaps a traditional Turkish meze as Viking Star sails the Bosphorus.

 Staterooms On Viking Star

-Viking Star will feature all-balcony staterooms that come in five categories:
+Viking Star features all-balcony staterooms that come in five categories:

-- Veranda Staterooms will measure 270 square feet and feature king-sized beds and spacious balconies.
-These staterooms will be situated on Deck 3, one deck above the Viking Star’s Promenade Deck.
-This category will not include reservations at the Italian Grill or Chef’s Table, or priority reservations at The Restaurant.
+- Veranda Staterooms measure 270 square feet and feature king-sized beds and spacious balconies.
+These staterooms are situated on Deck 3, one deck above the Viking Star’s Promenade Deck.
+This category does not include reservations at Manfredi’s or The Chef’s Table, or priority reservations at The Restaurant.

-- Deluxe Veranda Staterooms will also measure 270 square feet, but will include the dining perks.
-A complimentary iPad for use during the cruise will be provided to guests, along with in-room coffee and mini-bar services and priority reservations in The Restaurant.
+- Deluxe Veranda Staterooms also measure 270 square feet, but include the dining perks.
+There’s also in-room coffee and mini-bar services and priority reservations in The Restaurant.

 - Penthouse Veranda Suites measure 338 square feet and include spacious baths with luxury showers and toiletries.
-Complimentary shoe-shine and pressing services will be available to guests in these suites, along with higher-priority specialty restaurant reservations and priority embarkation and shore excursion reservations.
+Complimentary shoe-shine and pressing services is available to guests in these suites, along with higher-priority specialty restaurant reservations and priority embarkation and shore excursion reservations.
+See Viking Star: Day 4, Gibraltar, United Kingdom, A Peak Inside My Stateroom On Viking Star

 - Penthouse Junior Suites measure 405 square feet and feature two separate rooms and an oversized veranda.
 Since they’re located at the front of the ship, they also provide quick access to the Explorer’s Lounge, Spa, Star Theater and other public rooms.